freycp20/3dGameOfLifeGit/README.md

 ## Input
 ><img src="src/resources/input.png" width="600">

 This is where the fun begins.
 In this layout, the user can create their own custom template to later visualize in 3D.
 We added this feature to our program after realizing the difficulty of creating a template without a dedicated GUI.
-This GUI provides ease of creation, along with an appealing *dark-mode stylesheet*.
+This GUI provides ease of creation, along with an appealing *dark-mode*.
 This GUI has many underlying features including but not limited to:

 * Streamlined layer-by-layer template creation:
   *  Custom size cube
   *  Paint feature
   *  Erase feature
+  *  Layer stacking
   *  Clear all layers: ```Edit -> Clear all layers```
   *  Show center axes: ```Edit -> Show Axes```